 Our PA summer camps immerse students in a STEM learning experience unlike any other.
 Choose from courses in game design, web design, coding, programming in Java and C++, Minecraft modding, filmmaking, robotics, photography, and more.
 With 8 students maximum per instructor, we customize our curriculum around you.
 You’ll build real-world skills, make new friends, and discover how your talents and passions can lead to a future career.
 Depending on location and program, students will eat in the university dining hall and explore campus.
 Overnight campers sleep right in the college dorms!

-In Pennsylvania, we offer Philadelphia summer camps held at the University of Pennsylvania, camps in Pittsburgh held at Carnegie Mellon University, Villanova, PA computer camps held at Villanova University, West Chester summer camps held at West Chester University, Bryn Mawr summer camps held at Bryn Mawr College, and Bethlehem summer camps held at Lehigh University.
+In Pennsylvania, we offer Philadelphia summer camps held at the University of Pennsylvania, camps in Pittsburgh held at Carnegie Mellon University, Villanova, PA computer camps held at Villanova University, West Chester summer camps held at West Chester University, Bryn Mawr summer camps held at Bryn Mawr College, Bethlehem summer camps held at Lehigh University, and more.
 Do something BIG this summer!
 Check Pennsylvania computer camp availability below.

 Pennsylvania Camp Locations